Tazeen86/CSVReader/README.md

 this script takes in command line arguments , please make sure that the correct path is used to store the csv file

+the files need to be in your CSVReader folder the script assumes the user will create the database and provide the database name as a command line argument. the script only creates the database table when the user enters --create_table directive.

+example run
-the files need to be in your CSVReader folder example run tazeen > php user_upload.php --create_table --file  <filename> --database  <databasename> -u user -p pass -h host
+tazeen > php user_upload.php --create_table --file  <filename> --database  <databasename> -u user -p pass -h host